zkamdar1/algorithm-visualizer/README.md

 ## TO-DO

--Implement more pathfinding and sorting algorithms -Implement interactive controls for speed, step through, and parameters -Improve styling and layout of navbar
+- Implement more pathfinding and sorting algorithms
+- Implement interactive controls for speed, step through, and parameters
+- Improve styling and layout of navbar
--Add edge case functionality to prevent breaking of site
+- Add edge case functionality to prevent breaking of site

 ## Live Algorithm Visualizer